 Passive samplers provide at least two types of information: (1) the freely dissolved concentration (C{free}) and (2) the actual concentration in the sampler.
-Numerous studies have successfully measured Cfree of HOCs in sediments using the passive sampling method (PSM) in both laboratory and field studies (Fernandez et al. 2009b; Kraaij et al. 2002; Friedman et al. 2009; Maruya et al. 2009; Mayer et al. 2000; ter Laak et al. 2006; Vinturella et al. 2004; Witt et al. 2009; Fernandez et al. 2014).
+Numerous studies have successfully measured C{free} of HOCs in sediments using the passive sampling method (PSM) in both laboratory and field studies (Fernandez et al. 2009b; Kraaij et al. 2002; Friedman et al. 2009; Maruya et al. 2009; Mayer et al. 2000; ter Laak et al. 2006; Vinturella et al. 2004; Witt et al. 2009; Fernandez et al. 2014).
 The measurements obtained can provide a great deal of useful information.
 For example, vertical profiles of contaminant porewater concentrations measured at sediment capping or remedial amendment treatment sites can be used as an indicator of remedy effectiveness (Lampert et al. 2011; Oen et al. 2011; Fernandez et al. 2014).

 Because passive samplers are intended to measure the chemical activity of contaminants in sediment, it is appropriate to expand their use for evaluating the exposure of organisms to the sediment, usually expressed in terms of bioaccumulation, and any resulting adverse ecological effects.
 The fact that passive samplers measure Cfree, which can serve as a surrogate estimate of exposure, supports the application of passive sampler-based bioaccumulation assessment.
 However, this approach may have some limitations; it cannot capture all of the processes affecting bioaccumulation, such as contaminant biotransformation and trophic transfer.
-Also, passive samplers may not provide an estimated of bioaccumulation at the same level of magnitude as observed in organisms due to the above limitation.
-Despite the types of limitations, passive samplers are expected to deliver proportional accumulation of contaminants to the observed bioaccumulation in organisms.
+Despite these limitations, passive samplers are expected to deliver proportional accumulation of contaminants to the observed bioaccumulation in organisms.
 Further, these relationships between PSM accumulation and bioaccumulation are expected to be statistically significant and predictive.
 For example, Van der Heijden and Jonker (2009) assessed the bioaccumulation of PAHs using both POM and PDMS for a sediment-dwelling invertebrate (Lumbriculus variegatus).
 They reported positive correlation between the field-measured bioaccumulation in L. variegatus and the predicted bioaccumulation based on Cfree.
 Later, SPME was employed in a similar study and was found to provide reliable bioaccumulation assessments (Muijs and Jonker 2012).

-A simple way to assess toxicity via passive sampling is to compare C{free} with water-only toxicity values based on the U.S. EPA's chronic water quality criteria or other similar water quality criteria (Maruya et al. 2012; Burgess et al. 2013).
+A simple way to assess toxicity via passive sampling is to compare C{free} with water-only toxicity values (i.e., Final Chronic Values (FCVs)) from the U.S. EPA's water quality criteria or other similar water quality criteria (Maruya et al. 2012; Burgess et al. 2013).
 Toxicity can also be predicted from a toxicity model using C{free} data.
-For example, Hawthorne et al. (2007) demonstrated that the survival of a freshwater amphipod, Hyalella azteca, and toxicity could be predicted based on PAH porewater C{free} measured by SPME in sediments collected from former manufactured gas production (MGP) and aluminum smelter sites.
+For example, Hawthorne et al. (2007) demonstrated that the survival of a freshwater amphipod, Hyalella azteca, and toxicity could be predicted based on PAH porewater dissolved concentrations measured by SPME in sediments collected from former manufactured gas production (MGP) and aluminum smelter sites.

-Numerous passive sampler studies have provided valuable information regarding measuring C{free} .
+Numerous passive sampler studies have provided valuable information regarding measuring C{free}.
 To date, several studies have shown passive sampler accumulation is proportional and predictive of bioavailability, bioaccumulation, and toxicity to contaminants in sediment.
-Further, studies that compare and evaluate the performances of different types of passive samplers are increasing in numbers (Barthe et al. 2008; Jonker and Van der Heijden 2007; Muijs and Jonker 2011; Van der Heijden and Jonker 2009; Gschwend et al. 2011; Fernandez et al. 2012, 2014; Perron et al. 2013a,b).
-As the number of passive sampling studies increases, what has been missing is a set of standard methods for the laboratory, field, and analytical aspects of passive sampling.
+Further, studies that compare and evaluate the over-all performances of different types of passive samplers are increasing in numbers (Barthe et al. 2008; Jonker and Van der Heijden 2007; Muijs and Jonker 2011; Van der Heijden and Jonker 2009; Gschwend et al. 2011; Fernandez et al. 2012, 2014; Perron et al. 2013a,b).